Spring is Here: Head on Outside for Some Home Maintenance

 Power washing companies start advertising their services in the spring.
 Like with HVAC companies, read the fine print and ask what is included in the price before handing over any cash.
 Be wary of any company that asks for money up front before the job is started or any contracts are signed.

 Have a problem with any company providing maintenance services?
-File a complaint with the North Carolina Department of Justice.
+File a complaint with the North Carolina Attorney General's Office.